moorcode/algorithms-and-data-structures/calorie-counter/README.md

 	Declare a `regex` variable and assign it the value from the example above.
 In future steps, you will update this regex pattern to match specific characters needed for the calorie counter.

+20. The current pattern will match the exact text `"hello"`, which is not the desired behavior.
+Instead, you want to search for `+`, `-`, or spaces.
+Replace the pattern in your `regex` variable with `\+-` to match plus and minus characters.

+	Note that you need to use the backslash \ character to escape the + symbol because it has a special meaning in regular expressions.